axu2/improved-seam-carving/README.md

 <img src="doub_bench3_comp.jpg" alt="seam" width=500>

 where the top is the original photo, the left is the carving I implemented in class, and the right is the improved carving.
-The improved method preserves the water gradient and bench supports much betterby using a technique called forward energy described in the paper.
+The improved method preserves the water gradient and bench supports much better by using a technique called forward energy described in the paper.

 I decided to implement these functions using numpy and scikit-image.